 . . . the ark of the covenant, covered with gold on all sides, in which was a gold jar containing the manna . . .

 — Hebrews 9:4

-The heavenly manna illustrates how life is connected to faithful obedience to God's Commands, Word, and Truth.
+The heavenly manna illustrates how life connects to faithful obedience to God's Commands, Word, and Truth.